Denial of Freedom of ExpressionViolation Types

 - Legal elements

-- Denial of Freedom of Expression: The interference was not based on a law that had been passed for the specific reason of one of the following: - National security or public safety - To prevent disorder or crime - For the protection of health or morals - For the protection of the rights and freedoms of others"
+- Violation of Freedom of Expression: The interference was not based on a law that had been passed for the specific reason of one of the following: - National security or public safety - To prevent disorder or crime - For the protection of health or morals - For the protection of the rights and freedoms of others"

 - Constituting Acts